Riada125/Project-3/README.md

 ```

 A call at the top level to all of the data happened on visit of the page and then the filtering would take place (in this specific example) at the 'FilteredRecipeForm' level by passing down the required functions through props.
+User-inputted information can query the recipe/restaurant information by way of the categories assigned to our app data on creation.
+Through the use of React select, multiple queries in the form of tags could be generated.

+This was particularly challenging, and required a collaborative effort as we ran into a number of issues, such as, with the structure of the data.
+In order to filter, we had to retrieve each tag from the schema, remove any repition and create a function that matches chosen tags with tags in each restaurants/recipes schema - which can be multiple.
+However, through carefully breaking down the issue together we were able to come to a solution.

 ```
 function filterRecipes(tags) {